7Block Labs

 Pain: “We tried a POC, then standards changed, fees spiked, and Security blocked launch.”

-You’re likely feeling one or more of these concrete headaches:
+You might be dealing with one or more of these tricky headaches:

-• Your ERP/Procurement team wants auditable supplier credentials and on-chain attestations, but your identity approach won’t pass InfoSec without recognized standards and selective disclosure.
-W3C Verifiable Credentials 2.0 only became a Web Standard on May 15, 2025, and most SI playbooks haven’t caught up. (w3.org)
+• Your ERP/Procurement team is asking for auditable supplier credentials and on-chain attestations.
+But your identity approach isn't going to fly with InfoSec without some recognized standards and selective disclosure.
+W3C Verifiable Credentials 2.0 just became a Web Standard on May 15, 2025, and it seems most SI playbooks haven’t caught up yet. (w3.org)

-• Engineering designed L2 integrations around calldata.
-Then Ethereum’s Pectra shipped EIP‑7623 (repriced calldata) and EIP‑7691 (more blobs).
-If you didn’t pivot to “blob‑first” DA, your per‑batch costs and fee volatility went the wrong way. (blog.ethereum.org)
+• Engineering set up L2 integrations based on calldata, and then Ethereum’s Pectra rolled out EIP‑7623 (which repriced calldata) and EIP‑7691 (introducing more blobs).
+If you didn’t shift to a “blob‑first” approach for data availability, you probably saw your per-batch costs and fee volatility go in the wrong direction. (blog.ethereum.org)

-• Cross‑chain settlement proofs are stuck in pilots.
-Treasury wants ISO 20022 messaging through SWIFT; engineering wants deterministic on‑chain execution.
-Interop experiments using Chainlink CCIP with SWIFT exist, but your systems aren’t wired to consume them. (swift.com)
+• Cross‑chain settlement proofs seem to be stuck in pilot mode.
+Your treasury team wants ISO 20022 messaging through SWIFT, while engineering is pushing for deterministic on‑chain execution.
+Although there are interoperability experiments using Chainlink CCIP with SWIFT out there, it seems your systems aren't set up to take advantage of them. (swift.com)

-• Security posture is non‑negotiable.
-SOC2 and ISO 27001 controls have to be demonstrably applied to key custody, code pipelines, and data retention—while hacks remain costly and key compromises are rising. (aicpa-cima.com)
+• And let's not forget, your security posture isn’t up for debate.
+You need to clearly apply SOC2 and ISO 27001 controls to key custody, code pipelines, and data retention--especially with hacks becoming more costly and key compromises on the rise. (aicpa-cima.com)

 Agitation: The real risks if you wait

-• Missed savings and lost credibility: Post‑Dencun and Pectra, the economics shifted toward blob‑based DA; clinging to calldata after EIP‑7623 means higher TCO and cost variance just as Procurement asks for predictable per‑invoice costs. (eips.ethereum.org)
+• Missed savings and lost credibility: After analyzing the impacts of Dencun and Pectra, it's clear that the economics are now leaning towards blob-based DA.
+Sticking with calldata post-EIP-7623 means you're looking at a higher total cost of ownership and more cost fluctuations, just as Procurement is asking for those reliable per-invoice costs. (eips.ethereum.org)

-• Security exceptions that won’t pass audit: 2024–2025 data shows persistent multi‑billion losses from crypto attacks, with a material share from key compromises and centralized services—exactly the risk class an enterprise CISO will block without MPC/SOC2‑backed controls. (chainalysis.com)
+• Security exceptions that won’t pass audit: The data from 2024-2025 shows that we’re still facing billions in losses from crypto hacks, particularly due to key compromises and centralized services.
+This is exactly the kind of risk that an enterprise CISO will want to avoid unless you’ve got MPC/SOC2-supported controls in place. (chainalysis.com)

 Solution: 7Block’s “Technical but Pragmatic” integration playbook (90 days to proof-of-value)